nus-cs2113-AY2223S2/ip/README.md

 > list
 ╭──────────────────────────────────────────────────────────────────────────────╮
 │ Here are your tasks:                                                         │
-│   1: □ buy tenten kakumei                                                    │
+│   □ buy tenten kakumei                                                       │
-│   2: □ read tenten kakumei                                                   │
+│   □ read tenten kakumei                                                      │
-│   3: □ rate it 10/10                                                         │
+│   □ rate it 10/10                                                            │
 ╰──────────────────────────────────────────────────────────────────────────────╯

 > mark 1
 ╭──────────────────────────────────────────────────────────────────────────────╮
-│ Understood.
-This task has been marked as done.                               │ │   1: ■ buy tenten kakumei                                                    │
+│ The following task has been marked as done                                   │ │   ■ buy tenten kakumei                                                       │
 ╰──────────────────────────────────────────────────────────────────────────────╯

 > mark 2
 ╭──────────────────────────────────────────────────────────────────────────────╮
-│ Understood.
-This task has been marked as done.                               │ │   2: ■ read tenten kakumei                                                   │
+│ The following task has been marked as done                                   │ │   ■ read tenten kakumei                                                      │
 ╰──────────────────────────────────────────────────────────────────────────────╯

 > unmark 1
 ╭──────────────────────────────────────────────────────────────────────────────╮
-│ Understood.
-This task has been marked as not done yet.                       │ │   1: □ buy tenten kakumei                                                    │
+│ The following task has been marked as undone                                 │ │   □ buy tenten kakumei                                                       │
 ╰──────────────────────────────────────────────────────────────────────────────╯

 > list
 ╭──────────────────────────────────────────────────────────────────────────────╮
 │ Here are your tasks:                                                         │
-│   1: □ buy tenten kakumei                                                    │
+│   □ buy tenten kakumei                                                       │
-│   2: ■ read tenten kakumei                                                   │
+│   ■ read tenten kakumei                                                      │
-│   3: □ rate it 10/10                                                         │
+│   □ rate it 10/10                                                            │
 ╰──────────────────────────────────────────────────────────────────────────────╯

 > bye